permadart/ecco/packages/ecco/example/README.md

 2. Use `EccoProvider` to make the state available to the widget tree
 3. Use `EccoBuilder` to rebuild parts of the UI when state changes
 4. Use `EccoConsumer` to access both model and viewmodel in a widget
-5. Enable the debug overlay to visualize state changes

 ## Key Code Snippets